kubernetes-sigs/descheduler/README.md

 ## Policy and Strategies

 Descheduler's policy is configurable and includes strategies that can be enabled or disabled.
-Seven strategies `RemoveDuplicates`, `LowNodeUtilization`, `RemovePodsViolatingInterPodAntiAffinity`, `RemovePodsViolatingNodeAffinity`, `RemovePodsViolatingNodeTaints`, `RemovePodsHavingTooManyRestarts`, and `PodLifeTime` are currently implemented.
+Eight strategies `RemoveDuplicates`, `LowNodeUtilization`, `RemovePodsViolatingInterPodAntiAffinity`, `RemovePodsViolatingNodeAffinity`, `RemovePodsViolatingNodeSelector`, `RemovePodsViolatingNodeTaints`, `RemovePodsHavingTooManyRestarts`, and `PodLifeTime` are currently implemented.
 As part of the policy, the parameters associated with the strategies can be configured too.
 By default, all strategies are enabled.

 ### RemoveDuplicates